 Duel is a centralised software hub for managing brand ambassador programs and all aspects of customer advocacy

-Ikarovek was formed to commercialise certain orphan assets from Quethera, a spin-out from the University of Cambridge, which was acquired by Astellas Pharma Inc. Initially Ikarovek is working on early stage assets intended for the treatment of diabetic macular edama.
+Ikarovec was formed to commercialise certain orphan assets from Quethera, a spin-out from the University of Cambridge, which was acquired by Astellas Pharma Inc. Initially Ikarovec is working on early stage assets intended for the treatment of diabetic macular edama.

 Vitamica is using optical technology from the School of Physics at the University of Bristol to commercialise a rapid diagnostic method for bacterial infections.
 The technology, Sub-Cellular Fluctuation Imaging, detects nanoscale fluctuations, that are present when bacteria are alive, in real time.